undeadwanderer/undead-userscripts/derpibooru-forum-filter/README.md

 ```
 1.00  / 2024-04-26: A complete code rewrite - the script is now much more optimized and
                     checks all the forum links on any page of Derpibooru.
-1.00% :             Legacy version of 1.0 + uses the original Derpi4U library.
+1.00% / 〃:         Legacy version of 1.0 + uses the original Derpi4U library.
-1.00* :             Legacy version of 1.0 + doesn't require Derpi4U, the filter words are to be edited in code.
+1.00* / 〃:         Legacy version of 1.0 + doesn't require Derpi4U, the filter words are to be edited in code.
 0.95f / 2024-04-22: Typo fix in Derpi4U config id declaration.
                     Note that it means that the settings have been reset because of this, back them up before updating.
 0.95e / 2024-04-21: Fixed the script sharing config id with my other scripts.
-0.95d / 2024-04-20: Replaced Derpi4U library with a fork that supports multiline text areas.
-                    Split the filter words with newline.
+0.95d / 2024-04-20: Replaced Derpi4U library with a fork that supports multiline text areas; split the filter words with newline;
-                    Resetting the settings to default first things first after updatin is highly recommended.
+                    Resetting the settings to default first things first is highly recommended.
 0.95c / 2024-02-19: Figured out how to use a single textbox for all the filter words.
 0.95b / 2024-02-18: Added Marker's Derpi4U script/library for the settings userface.
                     The downside is that it doesn't allow array options so I've had to set a limited number of fields (5).